Rise to Success: Career Highlights of LaMelo Ball

 On November 10, 2018, LaMelo Ball debuted for SPIRE, recording 20 points, 13 assists and five rebounds in a 96–84 win over The Hill School.

-2018: Played in the JBA and returned to high school
+2018: Played in the Junior Basketball Association and returned to High School

 In 2018, LaMelo Ball played in the Junior Basketball Association (JBA), a league created by his father.
-Afterward, he returned to high school as a senior with SPIRE Academy in Geneva, Ohio.
+Afterwards, he returned to high school as a senior with SPIRE Academy in Geneva, Ohio.

 June 17, 2019: Signed with the Illawarra Hawks